-The Enzo e Dino Ferrari International Circuit is universally recognized as a technical track that requires a professional profile to be tackled at high rates.
+The Enzo e Dino Ferrari International Imola Race Circuit is universally recognized as a technical track that requires a professional profile to be tackled at high rates.

 The track, which follows a counterclockwise direction, presents a layout for both cars and motorcycles and has a length between 4,909 and 4,936 meters, depending on the configurations.
 In August 2011, the circuit was also the subject of the resurfacing work on the road surface, an operation that involved 70% of the track.

-During the year, the Imola Circuit hosts a plenty of motoring events and provides the opportunity to participate Free Practice Days for cars and motorcycles through registration on the official website.
+During the year, the Imola Race Circuit hosts plenty of motoring events and provides the opportunity to participate in Free Practice Days for cars and motorcycles through registration on the official website.

 Among the many other activities of the Circuit, we point out the presence of the Checco Costa Museum, which hosts exhibitions and events on the history of motoring and the Open Days, special days in which the circuit is open to pedestrians and non-powered vehicles.

-How to get to the Enzo and Dino Ferrari Race Circuit in Imola
+How to get to the Imola Race Circuit

 The central location in northern Italy makes the Enzo and Dino Ferrari Autodrome particularly convenient to reach by various transport: